 King was named to the watch list for the Maxwell Award (nation’s most outstanding player) and Davey O’Brien Award (nation’s top quarterback) during the 2020 preseason.

-While at Houston, King was a 2018 Maxwell Award semifinalist and Earl Campbell Award finalist.
+While at Houston, King was a 2018 Maxwell Award semifinalist and a 2018 Earl Campbell Award finalist.

 What They’re Saying

 “He’s just a natural born leader.
 You can see his talent when he’s on the field but he is just a guy who is connected to every guy in the locker room.
 It’s just been great for us to have a player that the entire team can rally around and have trust and confidence in that he’s going to bring his best every day.”

 “[D’Eriq King] could be the face of the sport this year.
 He is everything that is right about the game.
 I feel like because he has solidified that position at quarterback, it not only impacts the offense, but also the defense and the belief of an entire team that we can win this game today.”

 “He’s just contagious in terms of his leadership and his leadership skills.
 He’s a workaholic, a gym rat.
 He’s always working on his game.”

 - ESPN College Football Analyst and former Heisman Trophy Winner Andre Ware

 “Some star athletes aren’t wired for leadership roles.
 D’Eriq is.
 Shortly after he enrolled at Miami and started winter workouts with his new teammates, he set up group texts with every position group on the team.
 He texted them daily, ‘because I was the new guy and needed to show them I cared about them.’”

 "D’Eriq King could be the face of the sport this year.
 He is everything that is right about the game."ESPN College Football Analyst Kirk Herbstreit